 As the simpler life on the hacienda receded into a tidal wave of new immigrants with fever dreams of riches flocking to the Sierras, a new era in California’s evolution had begun.

-Backwater villages like Buena Vista, rechristened San Francisco, developed practically overnight into thriving metropolises.
+Backwater villages like Yerba Buena, rechristened San Francisco, developed practically overnight into thriving metropolises.